-The active ingredient in ondansetron orally disintegrating tablets, USP is ondansetron base, the racemic form of ondansetron, and a selective blocking agent of the serotonin 5-HT $3$ receptor type.
-Chemically it is ( $\pm$ ) 1, 2, 3, 9-tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one.
+The active ingredient in ondansetron orally disintegrating tablets USP is ondansetron base, the racemic form of ondansetron, and a selective blocking agent of the serotonin 5-HT3 receptor type.
+Chemically it is (±) 1, 2, 3, 9-tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one.
 It has the following structural formula:

-The molecular formula is $C{18}H{19}N_3O$ representing a molecular weight of 293.4.
-Ondansetron is a white to off-white powder.
+The empirical formula is $C{18}H{19}N_3O$ representing a molecular weight of 293.4.